Affostruction: 3D Affordance Grounding with Generative Reconstruction

 To fuse multiple views $\{\mathcal{V}_i\}_{i=1}^N$, we merge their sparse voxel representations.
 For overlapping voxels at the same position, we average their features; for non-overlapping voxels, we include them in the union.
 The fused representation $\bar{\mathbf{V}} = \{(\mathbf{p}_m, \bar{\mathbf{f}}_m)\}_{m=1}^{M}$ is then combined with 3D positional encodings to form the final conditioning signal:

 where $\text{PE}_{\text{3D}}$ is a standard sinusoidal positional encoding extended to 3D voxel coordinates, concatenating separate sinusoidal encodings for each spatial dimension.

-\textbf{Stochastic multi-view training.} Although TRELLIS~\cite{trellis}'s cross-attention conditioning mechanism can handle varying numbers of input tokens at inference, we observe that models trained only on single views exhibit performance degradation when given multiple views.
+\textbf{Stochastic multi-view training.} Although TRELLIS's cross-attention conditioning mechanism can handle varying numbers of input tokens at inference, we observe that models trained only on single views exhibit performance degradation when given multiple views (Fig.~\ref{fig:multiview_iou}, left).
 To address this, we employ stochastic multi-view training: randomly sampling 1-8 views with randomized positions during each training iteration.
-This enables the model to effectively leverage additional observations, showing consistent improvements as views increase, which is critical for our active view selection where observed views grow iteratively.
-Further analysis is provided in Sec.~\ref{subsec:analysis}.
+This enables the model to leverage additional observations, showing consistent improvements as more views are added (Fig.~\ref{fig:multiview_iou}, right).

-\textbf{Training objective.} We feed the conditioning signal $\mathbf{C}_{\text{voxel}}$ to Flow Transformer~\cite{trellis} via cross-attention and train with the same rectified flow objective (Eq.~(\ref{eq:flow_matching})), enabling generative reconstruction that extrapolates complete sparse 3D structure from partial observations at inference.
+\textbf{Training objective.} We feed the conditioning signal $\mathbf{C}_{\text{voxel}}$ to the flow transformer~\cite{trellis} via cross-attention and train with the same rectified flow objective (Eq.~(\ref{eq:flow_matching})), enabling the model to extrapolate complete 3D structure from partial observations at inference.